TeamLumi/luminescent-team/rom-hacking/scripting/place-data.md

 | 501-505 | Hidden machine blockers |
 | Assetbundle Number* | Pokémon |

-\* This might just be DexID/00/00, the zeroes referring to formID, gender, shiny status and so forth.
+\* This is typically just DexID/00/00, the zeroes referring to formID, gender, shiny status and so forth.
 Example: 1510000 would be Mew.
+The actual value references the numbers in the name of the assetBundle for the field model found in `romfs\Data\StreamingAssets\AssetAssistant\Pokemon Database\pokemons\field`.

 ### ColorIndex